Highlights of simple tips for travelling with babies & toddlers.

 - Take a deep breath and reset your expectations when traveling with kids

-Know that things will go wrong when traveling with kids.
+Know that things will go wrong when traveling with babies & toddlers.

 There's a good reason why family travel is ideal fodder for slapstick comedy.
 The unpredictable nature of kids, which escalates when they're bored, mingled with their parents' idealized expectations, is a reliable recipe for calamity.